johnnyboustany/Decision-Tree/README.md

 # Decision Tree Project:

-This project implements a decision tree (an approach used in Supervised Machine Learning) that can be trained over different data sets to produce various classifications.
+This personal project implements a decision tree (an approach used in Supervised Machine Learning) that can be trained over different data sets to produce various classifications.

 ## Design Choices: